Skip to content

 Answer: The M*A*S*H series finale on February 28, 1983.
 It drew 105.9 million viewers, a record that stood for decades.

 People guess the Super Bowl or a Dallas episode.
 Neither comes close.
 The M*A*S*H finale was a cultural event.
 Businesses closed early.
 Bars set up TVs.
-Water pressure dropped in major cities during commercial breaks as millions flushed toilets simultaneously.
+Water pressure dropped in major cities during commercial breaks as millions flushed toilets at once.

 22. Apple’s famous “1984” Macintosh commercial, directed by Ridley Scott, aired during Super Bowl XVIII.
 How many times was it broadcast on national TV?
 (Easy)